 In the old Google Universal Analytics, the Behavior section showed engagement through the following metrics:

-These were the only indicators UA offered in terms of how users were engaging with your site.
+These were the only indicators UA offered regarding how users were engaging with your site.
 The new GA4 Behavior metrics show actual engagement actions, including:

-This is a big improvement; Google is now measuring engagement based on actions, and automatically tracking these actions without requiring any setup.
+This is a big improvement; Google now measures engagement based on actions and automatically tracks these actions without requiring any setup.

 However, one big problem remains.

 Neither Google Universal Analytics nor the new GA 4 allows you to see specific leads.
-Connecting WhatConverts to Google Analytics 4 allows you to tie specific actions to specific leads, then identify your qualified, high value leads.
+Connecting WhatConverts to Google Analytics 4 allows you to tie specific actions to specific leads and then identify your qualified, high value leads.

-Google tells you that an action happened resulting in a lead, but you don’t know the value of the lead, what they wanted, if they were targeted, and what they were worth.
+Google tells you that an action happened to result in a lead, but you don’t know the value of the lead, what they wanted if they were targeted, and what they were worth.

 UA was very focused on user sessions: